sjanadri/code-test/README.md

     - Perishable items are to degrade in value twice as fast as normal items

 ### Other considerations
-1. Make any updates you want as long as the existing test suite continues to pass
+1. Feel free to make any necessary changes.
+2. Retain the existing tests as much as possible.